davidB/tracing-opentelemetry-instrumentation-sdk/tonic-tracing-opentelemetry/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-Middlewares and tools to integrate tonic + tracing + opentelemetry.
+Middlewares and tools to integrate tonic + tracing + opentelemetry for client and server.

 > Really early, missing lot of features, help is welcomed.